MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Running-Reports.md

 manager: edupont
 ---
 # Running Reports
 After you design a report's dataset and layout, you can make it available in [!INCLUDE[navnow](includes/navnow_md.md)] client applications.
 For example, you can add a report to the **Report** tab of a page.
-When you preview a report from a client computer, the report is displayed using Report Viewer.

  The following table describes where to find information about how to run reports.